-An Equity Fund will be liable to corporation tax at a rate equal to the lower rate of income tax, currently 20%, on its income after relief for expenses (which include fees payable to the ACD and to the Depositary).
-Dividends and similar income distributions from UK and non-UK resident companies are generally exempt from corporation tax.
-Dividends and similar income distributions from UK authorised unit trusts and UK ICVCs are also generally exempt from corporation tax to the extent the underlying income derives from dividends.
+An Equity Company will be liable to corporation tax at a rate equal to the lower rate of income tax, currently 20%, on its income after relief for expenses (which include fees payable to the ACD and to the Depositary).
+Dividends and similar income distributions from UK resident companies are exempt from corporation tax.
+Dividends and similar income distributions from UK authorised unit trusts and other UK ICVCs are generally exempt from corporation tax to the extent the underlying income derives from dividends.

-Foreign dividends and similar income are generally treated as exempt for the purposes of UK corporation tax.
+Foreign dividends and similar income received after 1 July 2009 are generally treated as exempt for the purposes of UK corporation tax.
 This income may be subject to withholding tax in certain jurisdictions.

-Dividend income received from certain countries are likely to be elected to be treated as taxable income in the UK in order to obtain a beneficial rate of withholding tax in the source country.
+Dividend income received from certain countries including Germany, France, Portugal, Russia and Ukraine are likely to be elected to be treated as taxable income in the UK in order to obtain a beneficial rate of withholding tax in the source country.
+This is based on guidance provided to the investment fund industry by the Investment Management Association.